Current Mortgage Rates by Credit Score | 2026

 Mortgage interest rates can vary significantly based on credit scores, leading to substantial differences in monthly mortgage payments and long-term interest costs for homeowners.

 FICO, the biggest credit scoring company in American real estate, provides a helpful online calculator that illustrates how much mortgage rates can differ based on credit scores.
-Here’s an example of how average annual percentage rates (APRs) varied by credit score in mid-2024:
+Here’s an example of how average annual percentage rates (APRs) varied by credit score in early 2025:

 FICO ScoreMortgage APR*